rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 ### The priority of a process

-The processor works in time sharing, each process occupies a quantum of processor time.
+The processor works in time sharing with each process occupying a quantity of processor time.

-The processes are classified by priority whose value varies from **-20** (the highest priority) to **+20** (the lowest priority).
+The processes are classified by priority whose value varies from **-20** (the highest priority) to **+19** (the lowest priority).

 The default priority of a process is **0**.